SoftFluent/CodeFluent-Entities-Documentation/addins.md

 # Addins

-This section contains information on how to configure and use the CodeFluent Entities addins.
+This section contains information on how to configure and use the CodeFluent Entities Addins.

 ## [Database](addins/database.md)